glennblock/extensions/attachment.md

 ## Write template
 A client MAY receive a CollectionJson document containing a Write template which accepts attachments which the client can use to send files.

-### Content-type field
+### Content-type property
 This extension defines a new optional property for the template object: `content-type`.
 The two valid values for `content-type ` are:

 * `multipart/form-data` (this is the one to use for uploading attachments)
 * `application/vnd.collection+json` (this is the one to use for sending regular CJ documents) If the content-type property is missing, clients SHOULD use `application/vnd.collection+json` when sending a CJ document.
 If the content-type property is not supported and/or the provided value is not understood by the client, the client MUST use `application/vnd.collection+json` when sending CJ documents.

-### Attachment field
+### Attachment property
 This extension defines a new property for the data object: `attachment`.
 This property is only valid for data objects that are children of the template object.

 The two valid values for the `attachment` property:

 * true (treat this data element as an attachment to be uploaded)
-* false (treat this data element as a text element) If the client does not support the attachment property and/or the value of this property is not understood, the client MUST treat the data element as a text element.
+* false (treat this data element as a text element) If the client does not support the `attachment` property and/or the value of this property is not understood, the client MUST treat the data element as a text element.

 ### Example
 Below you can can see the request contains a friend write template which specifies a content-type of `multipart/form-data`.
 The `avatar` data object is marked as an attachment.